vikaskumar18/FileUpload/README.md

-It certain fields that will help you to take req doucment as input eg. Document name,Type,Object
+It has certain fields that will help you to take req document as input eg. Document name,Type,Object

-post creating record. you need to drag and drop fileContainer
+post creating record. you need to drag and drop fileContainer lwc component on record detail page from app builder.